brikis98/yevgeniy-brikman-homepage/_posts/2018-08-12-the-10-to-1-rule-of-writing-and-programming.md

 so it seems reasonable to increase the total churn by 50%.
 That gives us 54,611 * 1.5 = 81,916 lines of churn to produce 8,410 lines in the final result.

 Again, we see a ratio of roughly 10:1!
 No wonder writers miss deadlines.
-We're being held to a schedule for a 250 page book, but to write such a book, we actually have to write 2,500 pages.
+We're being held to a schedule for a 250-page book, but to write such a book, we actually have to write 2,500 pages.

 ## What about programming?